openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@id: https://openminds.ebrains.eu/instances/UBERONParcellation/frontalLobe
    :@type: https://openminds.ebrains.eu/controlledTerms/UBERONParcellation
-   :definition: 'Frontal lobe' is a lobe of cerebral hemisphere.
+   :definition: Is a lobe of cerebral hemisphere. [auto-generated from 'is_a' property of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0016525)]
-   :description: The anterior part of the cerebral hemisphere.
-(MSH)
+   :description: Frontal lobe is the anterior-most of five lobes of the cerebral hemisphere.
+It is bounded by the central sulcus on its posterior border and by the longitudinal cerebral fissure on its medial border. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0016525)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0104451
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0016525#frontal-lobe-1
    :name: frontal lobe